serverless/dashboard/docs/product/upgrade-guide.md

 - You SHOULD remove `org: <org>` from all `severless.yml` files, if you are not also using Serverless Dashboard.
 - You MUST visit https://console.serverless.com to reconnect your AWS account.
+If you are using the Serverless Framework, you can use `serverless --console` to reconnect your AWS account.
+- You SHOULD upgrade to Serverless Framework 3.24.0 or higher with `npm i serverless --global`.

 ## FAQ